Eighty Years' War, 1621–1648: Peace party gaining ground

 The revolts in Portugal and Catalonia, both in 1640, weakened Spain's position appreciably.
 Henceforth there would be increasing attempts by Spain to commence peace negotiations.
 These were initially rebuffed by the stadtholder, who did not wish to endanger the alliance with France.
 Cornelis Musch, as griffier of the States General, intercepted all correspondence the Brussels government attempted to send to the States on the subject (and was lavishly compensated for these efforts by the French).
 Frederick Henry also had an internal political motive to deflect the peace feelers, though.
 The regime, as it had been founded by Maurice after his coup in 1618, depended on the emasculation of Holland as a power center.
-As long as Holland was divided the stadtholder reigned supreme.
+As long as Holland was divided, the stadtholder reigned supreme.
 Frederick Henry also depended for his supremacy on a divided Holland.
 At first (up to 1633) he therefore supported the weaker moderates against the Counter-Remonstants in the States of Holland.
 When the moderates gained the upper hand after 1633, he shifted his stance to support of the Counter-Remonstrants and the war party.
-This policy of "divide and conquer" enabled him to achieve a monarchical position in all but name in the Republic.
+This policy of "divide and rule" enabled him to achieve a monarchical position in all but name in the Republic.
 He even strengthened it, when after the death of Hendrik Casimir, he deprived the latter's son William Frederick, Prince of Nassau-Dietz of the stadtholderates of Groningen and Drenthe in an unseemly intrigue.
-William Frederick only received the stadtholderate of Friesland and Frederick Henry after 1640 was stadtholder in the other six provinces.
+William Frederick only received the stadtholderate of Friesland, and Frederick Henry after 1640 was stadtholder in the other six provinces.

 But this position was only secure as long as Holland remained divided.
-And after 1640 the opposition to the war more and more united Holland.
-The reason, as often in the Republic's history was money: the Holland regents were less and less inclined, in view of the diminished threat from Spain, to finance the huge military establishment the stadtholder had built up after 1629.
-Especially as this large army brought disappointing results anyway: in 1641 only Gennep was captured.
-The next year Amsterdam succeeded in getting a cutback of the army from over 70,000 to 60,000 accepted over the stadtholder's objections.
+After 1640, opposition to the war more and more united the province.
+The reason, as often in the Republic's history, was money: the Holland regents were increasingly disinclined, in view of the diminished threat from Spain, to finance the huge military establishment the stadtholder had built up after 1629.
+This large army had, moreover, delivered diminishing returns: in 1641 only Gennep was captured.
+The next year Amsterdam succeeded in getting the army size reduced from over 70,000 to 60,000, over the stadtholder's objections.